Help for your Breast Augmentation Recovery

 The most common sensations that patients experience immediately after breast augmentation are pressure and soreness.
 The discomfort that develops as the anesthesia wears off can be managed with pain medication, which is initially given intravenously in the recovery room.
 After this time, prescription or over-the-counter pain relievers may be used to manage pain.
 It is important to take medications only as directed.

 RICE: rest, ice, compression, and elevation, are common remedies recommended for surgical patients.
 Breast augmentation is no different.

 - Rest the chest muscles to facilitate expedient tissue healing.
 Post-operative instructions will detail what activities to avoid, such as lifting objects.

 - Ice is an integral part of the comfortable recovery from breast augmentation.
 Ice “tricks” nerve endings, overriding sensations of pain.
 Ice should be applied to a cloth, not directly to the skin, and should be administered in 15-minute bursts.

 - Compression is applied right after surgery and will remain a constant for a few days at least.
-This minimizes healing and supports the breast tissue as healing progresses.
+This supports the breast tissue as healing progresses.

 - Elevation, as it pertains to breast augmentation, means to keep the head elevated.
 Sleeping or resting on an extra pillow can prevent excessive swelling and pain.